brandond/lambda-harness/README.md

 In order to accurately simulate the AWS Lambda environment, several Python modules must be extracted from the Lambda filesystem and made available to the Python module.
 This is done by:
 * Creating a temporary Role and Lambda
 * Invoking the Lambda to extract the files
-* removing the Role and Lambda.
+* Removing the Role and Lambda

 The Lambda does need ANY rights; indeed the temporary role has no policies attached to it.
 Your AWS user must have access to create and delete IAM Roles and Lambda Functions.